Hey there, friends!

 I am someone who a little ironic in that I absolutely love to travel and explore and feel free but I also crave structure and familiarity and being home.
 My introverted side is much larger than my extroverted side so I typically am ‘ready’ to go home after two weeks.
 But, after a few weeks at home, I’m ready to get back out there again.

 O.M.G.
 Finally!
 Hah!
 The end!
-You guys … this was so fun!
+You guys … this was so fun to write about these travel FAQs!
 I love that you have so many questions about travel.
 I love you’re getting out there and seeing amazing places.
 Please leave me any questions you have.
 Let me know if you need clarification on anything.
 And, also … PLEASE!
 Tell me where you’re going!!
 I always love hearing new travel ideas.
 If you haven’t checked out my Travel Guides section on the blog, don’t miss it, especially if you’re heading to Santorini, London, Germany, Bermuda, Rome, Venice, etc!
 There are so many more resources in there for you!
 Thanks for stopping by today!
 Y’all are the best! xo.